undecaf/vue-material-modal-dialog/README.md

 </script>
 ```

-Some other component will show `GuessDialog` and receive the guessed number:
+Some other component shows `GuessDialog` and receives the guessed number:

 ```vue
 <template>